betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 Later investigations found the root cause to be a problem in phasing in the hardware interface between the computer and rendezvous radar.
 The AGC used the technique of *cycle stealing* to allow GN&C hardware components to update their state in eraseable memory.
-In cycle stealing, normal program execution is briefly delayed as the program counter is temporarily stopped incrementing while data from the external hardware is routed to the computer's eraseable memory.
+In cycle stealing, normal program execution is briefly paused as the program counter is temporarily stopped incrementing while data from the external hardware is routed over the bus to the computer's eraseable memory.
 Ordinarily, the delays caused by cycle stealing are insignificant to overal computer performance.
 The problem with Apollo 11 is that due to a phasing problem in RR circuitry, the computer was being updated 6400 times per second, each time stealing precious cycles